mnlipp/jdrupes-mdoclet/README.md

 See the [javadoc overview](https://mnlipp.github.io/jdrupes-mdoclet/javadoc/) for details.

- * Version 4.0.0 supports/requires JDK 21.
+ * Version 4.0.0 supports/requires Java-21.

- * Version 3.0.0 supports/requires JDK 17.
+ * Version 3.0.0 supports/requires Java-17.

  * Version 2.2.0 avoids a warning when using @see tags with quoted strings.